 Holyhead is often referred to as ‘Anglesey’s largest town’ and comes under the governance of Isle of Anglesey County Council, as well as the constituency of Ynys Môn in the UK Parliament and Welsh Assembly.

 The Môn Contenders

 Llangefni Town (total honours 38)

-Currently the highest ranked club on the island playing in tier-two Cymru North.
+Currently the joint-highest ranked club on the island playing in tier-two Cymru North.

 Llangefni are the only Anglesey team to win the national FAW Trophy, when it was known as the Welsh Intermediate Cup back in 1991/92.

-Town are also just one of two clubs from the island to progress to the League of Wales/Welsh Premier, lasting just one season back in 2007/08.
+Town are also one of only two clubs from the island to progress to the League of Wales/Welsh Premier, lasting just one season back in 2007/08.

 Llangefni’s main successes as a club have come from the start of the 1990s onwards.